chescales/infantium-sdk-docs/source/download_install_configure/download.rst

 Download
 ===============

-The Infantium SDK is provided as a *jar* container, that is, as a Java library.
-You can find the latest release in the following link: `InfantiumSDK`_.
+The Infantium SDK is provided as a *jar* container, that is, as a Java library. `Contact us`_ to get the latest release!

 .. _dependencies: